gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 #### Key guarantees

-Asynchronous network assumes each process operates at arbitrary speeds and may take arbitrarily long to deliver messages.
-[Impossibility of Distributed Consensus with One Faulty Process (1985)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) proved that in such "asynchronous" network, even one faulty process makes it impossible for remote processes to reach agreement.
-In other words, for any consensus protocol, there exists a path of non-termination (against liveness).
+A synchronous network model has a upper-bound on the amount of time a process can take to respond to a message.
+An asynchronous network model has no such bound.
+That is, the asynchronous network assumes each process operates at arbitrary speeds and may take arbitrarily long to deliver messages.
+[Impossibility of Distributed Consensus with One Faulty Process (1985)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf) proved that in such "asynchronous" network, even one faulty process makes it impossible for remote processes to reach an agreement.
+In other words, for any consensus protocol, there exists a non-termination path against liveness.

 > No completely asynchronous consensus protocol can tolerate even a single unannounced process death.
 We do not consider Byzantine failures, and we assume that the message system is reliable -- it delivers all messages correctly and exactly once.
 Nevertheless, even with these assumptions, the stopping of a single process at an inopportune time can cause any distributed commit protocol to fail to reach agreement.
 Thus, this important problem has no robust solution without further assumptions about the computing environment or still greater restrictions on the kind of failures to be tolerated!
 >